GURS FELLOWSHIP & MATCH

 Fellowship Program Description:

-The subdivision of Urethral and Genital Reconstructive Surgery is part of the Urological department and is a reference center for the surgical treatment of urethral stenosis.
-We usually receive both non-complex and complex urethral stricture cases, with multiple previous procedures like, failed hypospadias surgery, pan urethral strictures, posterior urethral injuries and posterior urethral complications after prostate cancer treatments, like strictures, bladder neck contractures, and incontinence.
+The subdivision of Urethral and Genital Reconstructive Surgery is part of the Urological department and is a reference center for the surgical treatment of urethral strictures.
+We usually receive both non-complex and complex urethral stricture cases.
+We have expertise in treating primary hypospadias, failed hypospadias surgery, pan urethral strictures, posterior urethral injuries and posterior urethral complications after prostate cancer treatments, like strictures, bladder neck contractures, and incontinence.
+Last academic year we performed over 600 Urethroplasty.
+We perform artificial sphincters and penile prosthesis surgery routinely.
+The Hospital is equipped with all urology technology like 3 D Laparoscopy, Davinci Robot, Thulium Fibre laser.
+We have 5 modular operating rooms,10 dialysis units and perform all urological procedures.

 Eligibility Requirements/Criteria (When Applicable):